Codingsnail80/Theta-3d/README.md

 Or in some cases: sudo apt install python3-pygame

 # Demo Instructions
-The demo allows for movment with WASD and camera movement with the arrow keys.

 IMPORTANT: Make sure the demo file is in the same directory (folder) as the theta3d file.

+## main.py
+This demo allows for movment with WASD and camera movement with the arrow keys.

+## mouseTest.py
+This demo doesn'nt properly handle rendering oreder, but it does showcase how to use a mouse for camera movement.

 # Future Improvements